AvansETI/SmartGridAI/B4B Building Climate Prediction/RESEARCH.md

 We apply an additional non-linear processing to the outputs of the selfattention layer.
 Similar to the static enrichment layer, this makes use of  GRNs: $ψ(t, n) = GRN_{ψ} (δ(t, n))$ where the weights of $GRN_{ψ}$ are shared across the entire layer.
 As per Fig. 2, we also apply a gated residual connection which skips over the entire transformer block, providing a direct path to the sequence-to-sequence layer – yielding a simpler model if additional complexity is not required, as shown here: $\widetilde{ψ}(t, n) = LayerNorm(\widetilde{φ}(t, n) + GLU\widetilde{ψ}(ψ(t, n)))$

+#### 4.2.5 Quantile outputs

+The TFT predicts intervals on top of point forecasts, by prediciting various percentiles simultaneously at a given time step.
+These forecasts are only generated for horizons in the future.

-## 5. Prediction intervals
+## 5. Loss function

-Before we explain the output/prediction intervals of the model, we first need to understand what quantiles are and what quantile regression is.
+Before we explain the loss function of the model, we first need to understand what quantiles are and what quantile regression is.

 Quantile: a quantile defines a particular part of a data set.
 It determines how many values in a distribution are above or below a certain limit.
 For example, if you have a dataset of 15 points in a linear fasion, a line could be drawn on the 8th point.
 This line will then be the 50% quantile or the 0.5 quantile (See figure 2).